Icinga/icinga-powershell-service/doc/02-Installation.md

 ## Using the Wizard

-The most straight-forward way to install the service is by using the [Kickstart Script](https://icinga.com/docs/windows/latest/doc/installation/01-Kickstart-Script/) or the installation wizard of the Framework.
+The most straight-forward way to install the service is by using the [Icinga for Windows Installer Script](https://icinga.com/docs/icinga-for-windows/latest/doc/110-Installation/01-Getting-Started/).
 In case you already run the wizard during installation, you most likely have chosen to install the service already.
 If not you can of course install the service manually.

 ## Manual installation